 - Shredded cheese

-Leftover Hot Dogs can be kept in an airtight container in the fridge for 3-4 days, or in the freezer for up to 2 months.
+STORE leftover hot dogs in an airtight container in the fridge for 3-4 days, or in the freezer for up to 2 months.
 Just reheat in a pot of water or in the microwave.

 How to Boil Hot Dogs

-- 1 qt water
+- 1 quart water